Competition (The Spectacular Spider-Man): Plot summary

 Peter, as Spider-Man, effectively defeats two common thugs - Flint Marko and Alex O'Hirn - and puts them in prison.
 While discussing their outrage towards Spider-Man, their bail is paid and they go into a limousine outside.
 Inside the limousine, Hammerhead tells them he has big plans for them, taking them to a secret base.

 The next day, Peter practices his web slinging in his bedroom, when Aunt May walks in.
 He stops and she suggests he takes their neighbor Mary Jane Watson to the upcoming Fall Formal.
 Peter cringes at the idea and heads off to school.
 There, it is announced football practices will be held that day and Harry wants to try out.
 Peter passes on joining him as he feels it will reveal his abilities.
 When he hears Flash Thompson planning on specifically going after Harry during tryouts, he decides to keep him safe and try out anyway.
 They each do good at tryout - Harry impresses the coach and the other player, while Peter does the same using his extra abilities.

 Meanwhile, Norman Osborn arrives at the warehouse to supervise an experiment on Marko.
-Restrained Marko will be given subdermal silicon transplants giving him a hardened untraceable silicon armor.
+The restrained Marko will be given subdermal silicon transplants giving him a hardened untraceable silicon armor.
 Dr. Octavius says that the experiment has too many flaws but Osborn commands him to go with it anyway.
 The experiment malfunctions and the silicon violently mutates him.
 His body evaporates into sand and Octavius, terrified, thinks he has just killed him.
 Suddenly, Marko reshapes himself, still made of sand, and viciously thrashes against the walls for them to let him out.
 Hammerhead and Osborn take him outside in their limousine, where Marko is able to reform himself in his old appearance.
 When they tell him he will work for "the Big Man," but he decides to go alone and leaves.
 Hammerhead is fine with that as it means they will now have a distraction for Spider-Man.